05.11.2025

 On October 7, 1989, the first major demonstration that the GDR regime could not prevent took place in Plauen.
 It ushered in the Peaceful Revolution and plays a pivotal role in the history of reunified Germany and our democracy.
 Over 15,000 people took to the streets for freedom and democracy, despite water cannons and threats.

-As a child of the post-reunification era, I am immensely grateful to these courageous people and bow before them in profound humility – they made it possible for me to grow up in a democracy.
+As a child of the post-reunification era, I am immensely grateful to these courageous people and bow before them in deep humility – they made it possible for me to grow up in a democracy.
 When I was still a child, my parents came to Germany as refugees, and I am glad that Plauen, with its helpful and down-to-earth people, became my home.

 The most important lesson of 1989 is to always and everywhere stand up against the enemies of democracy.
 Yet German unity is still not complete: East Germans are less likely to hold top positions and possess less wealth.
 We can only grow together as a society if the East becomes more visible in our democracy.